 - Cushing’s Disease

-Most notably, due to their elongated back, this small dog breed is susceptible to back problems like slipped disks and IVDD (intervertebral disc disease).
+Most notably, due to their elongated back, this small dog breed is susceptible to back problems like slipped discs and IVDD (intervertebral disc disease).
 Therefore, to avoid back injuries, Dachshunds should not jump from high places, and a ramp is a very necessary investment for Dachshund owners.

 Since Doxies are prone to gaining weight, which will put additional pressure on their already delicate backs, regular physical exercise and diet monitoring are necessary.